 Treadmill, Coffee, Books and OT

 City is waking up as I cycle the short distance to the hospital.
 There are a few students cycling to their schools.
 There are only a few cars, but they honk menacingly if they feel I’m in their way.
 A stray municipality worker sweeps the road.
 Few pillions on bikes stare back as they pass me by.
-Who is this alien, middle-aged junkie in a helmet, on a rickety cycle that has an absurdly swollen behind?
-Their mildly amused and faintly miffed glance seems to suggest.
-Patients leaning on the arms of their attendants, weak and downcast, walk in and out of the Government Hospital.
-I pant as I cycle up the Medical College flyover, but enjoy the ride down.
+Who is this alien, middle-aged junkie in a helmet, on a rickety cycle that has an absurdly swollen behind? - their mildly amused and faintly miffed glances seem to suggest.
+Patients, weak and downcast, leaning on the arms of their attendants, walk in and out of the Government Hospital.
+I breath hard as I cycle up the Medical College flyover, but enjoy the ride down.

+It is past nine as i enter the theatre.
 A group of technicians are gathered in the preoperative area.
+'Sorry, I'm late.'
+'No sir.
+No one’s come yet'.

 I am yet to know my colleagues well.
 There are no compliant students to listen, helplessly perhaps, to my blabber on astronomy, physics, evolution, psychology, religion and theism, Evidence Based Medicine, Maugham, Orwell and such trifles.
 I have more time to read.
 I finish books faster.